Rabmelon/tiSPHi/note_SPH.md

 > **QUESTIONS**
 > 1. How to calculate $\nabla W$ and $\nabla^2 W$?

-### Improving approximations for spatial derivatives:
+### Improving approximations for spatial derivatives
 > taichiCourse01-10 PPT p60-70

 * Let $f(r) \equiv 1$, we have: